REUTERS SUMMIT-Bancolombia considers acquisitions across region

 While the United States and many European countries struggle to shore up their fiscal accounts, Colombia's financial management, buoyant economy and security advances were rewarded last year with a coveted investment grade.

-Colombia lost its investment rating more than a decade ago after a financial crisis that shuttered banks and left many households laden with debt.
-The higher rating comes on the heels of military victories against rebels that heralded a wave of foreign investment, both direct and portfolio.
+Colombia lost its investment rating over a decade ago after a financial crisis that shuttered banks and left many households laden with debt.
+The higher rating comes on the heels of military victories against the rebels that heralded a wave of foreign investment, both direct and portfolio.

-The confidence also brought a slew of new middle-class customers to Colombian banks, which increased lending for big-ticket items like cars and real estate, prompting stern words from the central bank that residents were becoming too indebted.
+The confidence also brought a slew of new middle class customers to Colombian banks, which increased lending for big-ticket items like cars and real estate, prompting stern words from the central bank that residents are becoming too indebted.

-Colombia's central bank on Monday held its benchmark interest rate steady at 5.25 percent for the third straight month.
-Previously, policymakers raised the rate by 2.25 percentage points in a bid to stem inflationary pressure and cool the pace of lending.
-The government said earlier this month that it would adopt additional reserve requirements on new consumer credit to improve bank portfolios as the size of past due loans increased.
+Policymakers raised the benchmark interest rate 225 basis points before holding it at 5.25 percent - for a third time on Monday - in a bid to stem inflationary pressure and cool the pace of lending.
+The government said earlier this month it would adopt additional reserve requirements on new consumer credit to improve bank portfolios as the size of past due loans increased.

 Yepes said he supports government moves to ease bank credit, which is now beginning to slow.

-"Colombia has learned from what happened in 1998, learned from the global Asian crisis, learned from the crisis of 2008 - that hit us hard - and so we back entirely the central bank and the finance ministry because they are capable of anticipating a cycle in the economy," he said.
+"Colombia has learned from what happened in 1998, learned from the global Asian crisis, learned from the crisis of 2008 - that hit us hard - and so we back entirely the central bank and the finance ministry because they are capable of anticipating a cycle in the economy."

 "The measures are opportune and aimed at slowing consumer spending," Yepes said from the bank's plush offices in Medellin.